pid-j/ChickenLoop/README.md

 ChickenLoop cannot be imported into the Scratch website, as it is too large.
 However, ChickenLoop can be imported into the Scratch/Turbowarp offline app.

+You can also use the [ChickenLoop loader](https://turbowarp.org/?project_url=https://raw.githubusercontent.com/pid-j/ChickenLoop/refs/heads/main/ChickenLoop-loader.sb3) to load ChickenLoop through a WiFi connection.
+You can use ChickenLoop on the web this way.
+Once it has finished loading, you can download it.
+For sharing, share the loader **BEFORE** ChickenLoop was loaded, or redownload the loader.

 ChickenLoop can later be packaged with the Turbowarp Packager to one's platform of choice.